THE STRUCTURE AND FUNCTION OF NEURONS

 WHY NEURONS CAN ONLY TRANSMIT INFORMATION IN ONE DIRECTION AT A SYNAPSE.

+A Nerve electrical impulse only travels in one direction.
+There are several reasons why nerve impulses travel only in one direction.
+The most important is synaptic transport.
+For a "nerve impulse" to pass from cell to cell, it must cross synaptic junctions.
+Nerve cells are aligned head-to-tail along a nerve tract and are not connected; they have tiny gaps between them and the next cell.
+These tiny gaps are called synapses.
 When you get a nerve firing, you have probably heard that it is an electrical impulse that carries the signal.
-This is true, but it is not electrical, as your wall outlet is.
+This is true, but it is not electrical, unlike your wall outlet.
 This is electrochemical energy.
 Neurotransmitters are molecules that fit like a lock and key into a specific receptor.
 The receptor is located on the next cell in the line.
 When the neurotransmitter hits the receptor on the next cell in line, it signals that cell to begin firing as well.

 This will continue along the entire length of the nerve tract.
 In brief, a nerve impulse results in a chain reaction along the nerve cell's axon, or stemlike section.
 Sodium (Na+) ions flow in, potassium (K+) ions flow out, and an electrochemical gradient develops along the length of the cell.
 You can think of it as a line of gunpowder that someone lit, with the flame travelling down the length of it.
 Common electrical power is more like a hose full of water, and when you apply pressure at one end, the water jets out the other.
 Therefore, nerve impulses cannot travel in the opposite direction because nerve cells have only neurotransmitter storage vesicles that travel one way and receptors in one place.